 Despite the fact that an inventor's notebook can damn you just as easy as make your case it's still a good idea to keep one--or more.
 More prolific inventors often keep one notebook in which to jot their ideas as they have them and then create separate notebooks for each invention they actually start to work on seriously.
 The advantage of keeping one just for ideas is that you always know where your idea list is.
-The advantage of keeping a separate one for each invention is that you don't confuse yourself--or a judge or a jury with a lot of extraneous stuff for a particular interference case should it get to that.
-Way less than 1% of all patents result in interference cases anyway and, unless you are working in a cutting edge, rapidly advancing technology, where the odds of the possibility of an interference are probably closer to 1 in 300 or 400 applications, the reality is that in 3,151,901 applications filed from 1983-2000 there were only 2,858 declared interferences decided by PTO Administrative Patent Judges.
+The advantage of keeping a separate one for each invention is that you don't confuse yourself--or a judge or a jury with a lot of extraneous stuff for a particular case should it get to that.
+Way less than 1% of all patents result in any kind of case anyway and that will likely hold true for the new derivation hearings.

 There are also other reasons to keep a good notebook.
-The first is that you can, if your notebook shows a date for something before the date of that thing in some prior art reference that an examiner tries to use to disqualify your patent application, "swear behind" the prior art--meaning you invented whatever it was before the reference the examiner found proves it was public knowledge.
 You will likely also find it a good reminder of what you have done, things you need to follow up on, and what didn't work or how you did something should you need to repeat it or revise it.

 What should an inventor's notebook be?
 It should be permanently bound (sewing or glue are preferred, spiral bound is very questionable and loose leaf is completely out) and come with consecutively numbered pages.
 You can consecutively number the pages yourself and most any judge or jury will find that acceptable as long as it doesn't appear there is any way you could have tampered and inserted or removed pages later.
 Cheaper yet acceptable notebooks can be found in most office supply stores.
 For a couple extra dollars engineering or lab supply stores will have the notebooks the pros use complete with lines at the bottom of each page for witness signatures and date and a pre-printed line that says something like "Read and understood" or "This confidential information is witnessed and understood by."